 Gua Sha with the Chiropractor vs Gua Sha with the Acupuncturist

 In chiropractic sessions, Gua Sha is used to release the soft tissue adhesions in a strategic manner to reduce stiffness and pain and improve your range of motion.
 Sometimes it is applied while the patient is instructed to actively move the involved joints slowly to amplify the therapeutic effect.
+Dr. Dias provides gua sha therapy as part of her integrative chiropractic service.

 In acupuncture sessions, Gua Sha is applied along the meridians necessary to balance the “qi” and restore energy to the involved systems.